-Once collected, this contact information will be stored in a separate secure database separate from the participant's research-related information and will not be shared with additional participating sites, external research coordinating centers or as a part of the main study database.
+Once collected, this contact information will be stored in secure databases separate from the participant's research-related information.

-Consent will be obtained to have personally identifiable information and contact information stored centrally at UCD.
+Consent will be obtained to have personally identifiable information and contact information stored in central databases.
 The information will be stored in a central database for retention purposes and will not be shared with anyone outside the study team.
-In addition, permission will be obtained from the patient to obtain health and anthropometric information from their personal physician(s) in the event that information needs to be gathered from an office visit to their personal physician(s).
+In addition, permission will be obtained from the patient to obtain health and anthropometric information from their personal physician(s) in the event that information needs to be gathered from an office visit.
 By consenting to the study, participants agree to be contacted by investigators for participation in any additional research studies approved by the ancillary study committee.